1ahmaddiab/JIRA_Issues/README.md

 1. Run in the terminal `export FLASK_APP=app.py`
 2. Run the Flask server: `flask run`
 3. Test the API using the provided Postman collection.

+## Results

+1. Implementing an endpoint that runs a (fake) hardcoded resolution for a single issue.

+2. Implementing an endpoint that predicts the resolution date for a single issue in the dataset.
+This should respond whether the issue is already resolved or not, and return 'HTTP 404' if the issue does not exist.

+3. Implementing an API endpoint which retrieves all unresolved issues (along with their predicted resolution dates) at the time of the API call and are expected to be resolved by a specified date (in ISO-8601 format).

+4. Results of unit testing the created functions (preprocess.py and predict.py)

 ## Limitations